emacsmirror/bray/readme.rst

 ``bray-state-next``: ``nil``
    Bound to the value ``bray-state`` will be set to.

-   This is only set when switching states & can be used by ‘:exit-hook’ to perform any special logic that depends the next state.
+   This is only set when switching states & can be used by ``:exit-hook`` to perform any special logic that depends the next state.

 ``bray-state-prev``: ``nil``
    Bound to the value ``bray-state`` was set to.

-   This is only set when switching states & can be used by ‘:enter-hook’ to perform any special logic that depends the previous states.
+   This is only set when switching states & can be used by ``:enter-hook`` to perform any special logic that depends the previous states.

 ``bray-state-stack``: ``nil``